opstrace/opstrace/docs/quickstart.md

 ```

 Now, create an empty directory to use.
-We will write some files locally (auth tokens and config files) that you will need to reference, so it's best to keep it all in one spot.
+We will write some files locally (auth tokens and config files) that you will need to reference, so stay in this directory.
 For example:

 ```bash